-Johnny Miller was named lead analyst on NBC Sports’ golf coverage team in 1990 and quickly made his mark as the sport’s most candid commentator.
-As NBC's 18th-hole tower analyst for Golf Channel on NBC working alongside play-by-play host Dan Hicks – Miller provides an appealing mix of spontaneity and humor to go along with his honesty and reverence for the game.
+Johnny Miller was named lead analyst of NBC Sports’ golf coverage team in 1990 and quickly made his mark as the sport’s most candid commentator.
+As the 18th hole tower analyst for Golf Channel on NBC working alongside play-by-play host Dan Hicks, Miller provides an appealing mix of spontaneity and humor to go along with his honesty and reverence for the game.
 His candor and insight have helped him earn both critical kudos and viewer appreciation.

-A decorated 25-time winner on the PGA TOUR, Miller made his true mark in 1973, when he carded a masterful final-round 63 – "The Miracle at Oakmont" – to surge from six strokes back to beat Arnold Palmer, among others, and capture the U.S. Open championship.
-That 63 stands as a final round record for a major championship.
-The U.S. Open victory gave Miller an enviable USGA double, as he had won the U.S. Junior Amateur in 1964.
-Miller made his first U.S. Open appearance in 1966 as a 19-year-old at his home course, the Olympic Club in San Francisco, with a remarkable tie for eighth.
+A decorated 25-time winner on the PGA TOUR, Miller made his true mark in 1973, when he carded a masterful final-round 63 – 'The Miracle at Oakmont' – to surge from six strokes back to beat Arnold Palmer, among others, and capture the U.S. Open Championship.
+That 63 stands as a final round record for a major championship, and the victory gave Miller an enviable USGA double, as he had won the U.S. Junior Amateur in 1964.
+Miller made his first U.S. Open appearance in 1966 as a 19-year-old at his home course, the Olympic Club in San Francisco, with a standout T-8 finish.

-In October 1996, Miller along with Sir Nick Faldo were selected as the year's sole inductee to the PGA Tour Hall of Fame, part of the World Golf Hall of Fame in St. Augustine, Fla., and was inducted in May 1998.
-In 1997, the National Golf Foundation honored the Miller family with that year’s Jack Nicklaus Golf Family of the Year Award.
+In October 1996, Miller along with Sir Nick Faldo were selected as the first two members to enter the newly constructed (current) World Golf Hall of Fame in St. Augustine, Fla., and was inducted in May 1998.
+In 1997, the National Golf Foundation honored the Miller family with that year’s Jack Nicklaus “Golf Family of the Year” Award.